Key takeaways from the Trump’s State of the Union address

 President Donald Trump speaking at the 97 in-person State of the Union Address in country’s capitol at Washington D.C. on Feb.
 4, 2020.

 Say what you will about it – the 45th president of the United States, Donald Trump, delivered the 97 in-person State of the Union Address on Feb.
-4, 2020, in the chamber of the U.S. House of Representative at the U.S. Capitol Washington D.C. – the whole evening was memorable.
+4, 2020, in the chamber of the U.S. House of Representatives at the U.S. Capitol Washington D.C. – the whole evening was memorable.

-Here are a few key takeaways from Trump’s address.
+Here are a few key takeaways from Trump’s address

 1) Tensions continued escalating